-- Complete a background check and pass a sex offender registry check.
+- Complete a background and sex offender registry check

 Are you interested in taking your first step towards adoption?!
 Please join us for our adoption information night!
 This is where you can learn about the general process of adoption and get all of your questions answered!
 There are a couple options every month!

-Come into our Eugene Office for an friendly in-person Information meeting!
+Join us on Zoom for a friendly virtual Information meeting!
 Please RSVP for more information!

-Information Nights are 2nd Thursday of each month at 6:00pm to 7:30 pm – this is in our Office
+Information Nights are 2nd Thursday of each month at 6:00pm to 7:30 pm – this is a Virtual Event

 - June 06, 2020